 As a part of our seventh example, we are demonstrating how we can retrieve mails from mailboxes using search() method.

-fetch(message_set,message_parts) - This method accepts string specifying list of message ids and string specifying message parts to retrieve for all messages.
+2. fetch(message_set,message_parts) - This method accepts a string specifying a list of message ids and a string specifying message parts to retrieve for all messages.

 Below link has detailed information about strings which can be used as criterion parameter of search() method and message_parts parameter of fetch() method.

-We are then printing various parts of the mail like from, to, bcc, data, subject, and body.
-We are calling walk() method instance of EmailMessage to retrieve all parts of the message and printing only part which is text.
+Once an email message is created, we are "printing various parts of the mail" like from, to, bcc, date, subject, and body.
+We are calling walk() method instance of EmailMessage to retrieve all parts of the message and print only part which is text.

 import imaplib